 Energy efficiency is the essential first step to implement in clients' homes before installing PV solar.
 To this end, GRID works with the Energy Savings Assistance Program (ESAP) administrators to refer and enroll eligible homeowners, and with the IOUs to streamline ESAP enrollment for SASH clients.
-Table 5 below summarizes all SASH applicants who were referred to the IOUs for enrollment into ESAP through Q2 2022.
+Table 5 below summarizes all SASH applicants who were referred to the IOUs for enrollment into ESAP through Q2 2022; all applications were submitted by the end of 2021, so there are no updates to this table for the second half of 2022.

-Table 5: ESAP Referrals (by Utility) for SASH 1.0 and 2.0
+Table 5: ESAP Referrals (by Utility) for SASH 1.0 and 2.010